 Enhance the quality, availability, and integrity of your data – and improve your workflow – by enabling cross-organizational collaboration

-Reference data content bundles include: Claims and Clinical Standards, Geographic Standards, Claims Process and Transaction Standards, and International Standards (International only).
+Reference data includes: Claims and Clinical Standards, Geographic Standards, Claims Process and Transaction Standards, and International Standards (International only).

-A suite of applications that allow you to model, group and search your data and enhance your workflow.
+Health Language provides a suite of software applications that allow you to model, group, and search your data and enhance your workflow.

-Includes: Modeler, Code Group Manager, and Code Explorer
+Includes: Language Engine®, Modeler, Code Group Manager, and Code Explorer

-Language Engine®: Our terminology management software complements and seamlessly integrates into your existing enterprise data warehouse or MDM platform, allowing the distribution of data to critical downstream systems.
+The Language Engine, our terminology management software, complements and seamlessly integrates into your existing enterprise data warehouse or MDM platform, allowing the distribution of data to critical downstream systems.
 It supports consolidated, high quality, consistent and sharable data, thus increasing the quality of analytics and enabling interoperability.

 In our previous blog, we discussed the importance of leveraging administrative data for better quality assessment.
 As the wrap-up to this standards blog series, I want to look back at Crossing the Quality Chasm as a foundational work for improving the quality of healthcare delivery.